I-TEAM: Inspection reports reveal mice infestation in all 14 buildings at Jacksonville apartment community

-JACKSONVILLE, Fla. – Jacksonville City Councilwoman Ju’Coby Pittman will hold a community meeting Thursday evening with the tenants at the Hilltop Village Apartments in Northwest Jacksonville.

-The meeting, which will take place at nearby St. Clair Evans Academy, comes after a News4Jax I-TEAM investigation exposed a rodent infestation in dozens of apartments, triggering a sweep by code enforcement officers who were ordered to inspect all 200 apartments last week.

-The I-TEAM has since obtained inspection reports that not only reveal that all 14 buildings on the property have a mice infestation -- but there are other safety violations as well.
+JACKSONVILLE, Fla. – The News4Jax I-TEAM obtained inspection reports that not only reveal that all 14 buildings on the property of the Hilltop Village Apartments in Northwest Jacksonville have a mice infestation -- but there are other safety violations as well.

+The I-TEAM obtained the reports after our investigation exposed a rodent infestation in dozens of apartments, triggering a sweep by code enforcement officers who were ordered to inspect all 200 apartments last week.

 Our team spent hours reading each code enforcement report.
 We lined them up by building, starting with A -- noting where mice or evidence of an infestation was spotted during code enforcement’s sweep of the property.